vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 ### Sample Rate of Trace Shipments

 Sleuth supports a few ways to tell it how often it should ship traces.
 This is configured in one of 2 ways: through the property prefix `spring.sleuth.sampler`, by setting a rate or probability property - e.g. `spring.sleuth.sampler.probability=1.0` or `spring.sleuth.sampler.rate=10`.
-Alternately, we can create a `@Bean` of a `brave.sampler.Sampler` instance which also include static instances for `Always` and `NEVER` (the default) but you can even instantiate the `RateLimited and `Probablistic` samplers this way.
+Alternately, we can create a `@Bean` of a `brave.sampler.Sampler` instance which also include static instances for `Always` and `NEVER` (the default) but you can even instantiate the `RateLimited and `Probabilistic` samplers this way.

 For clarity, here are the 4 sampler strategies that are configurable through Spring Cloud Sleuth:

 * NEVER_SAMPLE
 * ALWAYS_SAMPLE
 * RateLimited (per minute)
-* Probablistic ( 0.0 -> 1.0 )
+* Probabilistic ( 0.0 -> 1.0 )

 In our case, we want `ALWAYS` sampling: